Democratising trust: Open source tooling for safe, secure and trustworthy AI

 This event is a cornerstone of the Summit’s “Safe and Trusted AI” Chakra.
 Tools submitted through the call for submissions will inform the forthcoming “Trusted AI Commons”.

-The Catalogue of Tools & Metrics for Trustworthy AI is a platform where AI practitioners from all over the world can share and compare tools and build upon each other’s efforts to create global best practices and speed up the process of implementing the OECD AI Principles.
+The Catalogue of Tools & Metrics for Trustworthy AI is a platform where AI practitioners from around the world can share and compare tools, build on each other’s efforts, and create global best practices to accelerate the implementation of the OECD AI Principles.
 The catalogue allows users to submit their experiences as use cases, where they can give guidance, insights and a general appreciation of the tool.
 The use cases are linked to the tools they evaluate for easy access.

-Background reading: the OECD report “AI Openness: A Primer for Policymakers” explores the concept of openness in AI, including relevant terminology and how different degrees of openness can exist.
+Background reading: the OECD report “AI Openness: A Primer for Policymakers” explores the concept of AI openness, including relevant terminology and the different degrees of openness.
 It explains why the term “open source,” a term rooted in software, does not fully capture the complexities specific to AI.
 This report analyses current trends in open-weight foundation models using experimental data, illustrating both their potential benefits and associated risks.
 By presenting information clearly and concisely, the report seeks to support policy discussions on how to balance the openness of generative AI foundation models with responsible governance.